avichayk1/Barshai-Projects/GTFS_Join_Tool/README.md

-# GTFS Merge and Plot Tool
+# Join Tool

-This tool is designed for merging and plotting data from multiple GTFS `.txt` files.
+This tool is designed for merging and plotting data from multiple `.txt` files.
 The user can upload files, select columns to include, merge them based on a common column, and visualize the data through plots.
 <img src="GTFS Merge and Plot Tool.png" alt="Description" width="600"/>

 ## Features